christianityorigins/website/writing/_posts/2024-08-13-the-origins-of-christianity.md

 1.1 Imperial Cult\
 1.2 The Cult of Antinous and the Bar Kokhba Revolt (132–136 CE)\
 Chapter 2: The Origins of Judaism\
-2.1 Ethnogenesis of the Jews\
+Judaism2.1 Ethnogenesis of the Jews\
-2.2 The Creation of Judaism\
+2.2 The Myth of a Jewish People\
 2.2.1 Alexandria\
 2.2.2 Romanization\
 2.2.3 Modern Judaism\